Groundhog

 It’s because he’s Jewish!

-No, it’s because he’s a Zionist!
+No, it’s because he’s a Zionist.

 One student is quoted saying they walked out because none of them particularly wanted to listen to Seinfeld.